Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 - When did you discover the Padel ?
 Your first step?

-NP: I think I discovered the padel 3-4 years ago when it opened to Padel Central in Dardilly (now closed) since the people who opened the complex are very good friends of my best friend who did their communication and suddenly I went there to see what it was.
-Since I had done a lot of tennis when I was younger, I immediately hooked the padel.
+NP: I think I discovered padel 3-4 years ago when it opened in Padel Central in Dardilly (now closed) since the people who opened the complex are very good friends of my best friend who did their communication and so I went there to see what it was like.
+Given that I had played a lot of tennis when I was younger, I immediately got hooked on padel.
 And it's true that we try to promote this sport as much as possible.

-- Can we get an idea of the complex with some figures?
-Overall area?
-That of padel ?
+– Can we have an idea of the complex with some figures?
+Total surface area?
+That of the padel?

-NP: So the complex is 5500 square meters, there are 4 football fields, 2 padel, 3 badminton courts and a squash court and to come there will be an outdoor football field and 2 padel outside and it's true ... a fitness / bodybuilding room open soon with the terrace and the indoor restaurant.
+NP: So, the complex is 5500 square meters, there are 4 football fields, 2 padel courts, 3 badminton courts and a squash court and coming soon there will be an outdoor football field and 2 outdoor padel courts and it's true... a fitness/bodybuilding room opening soon with the terrace and the indoor restaurant.

 In terms of turnover, over this year, we will not be far from 450 euros HT.